MHJahanbakhsh/notes/REACT.md

 this is what we call wrapper trick ; an alternative to fragment
 ---

-useEffect cleanup function: useEffect can return one thing and one thing only;which is a function. this function would invoke at next render(not first one)
+### useEffect cleanup function:
+useEffect can return one thing and one thing only;which is a function. this function would invoke at next render(not initial render)

 ![Screenshot (168)](https://user-images.githubusercontent.com/50621975/155688587-bb3e0c54-c0a6-4d64-8d8f-bbb3cefcf730.png)
 ofcourse the data fetching process results usually shows on screen ;but the process itself is sideEffecrt